joshbegley/nyt-latest/previous.md

 `China’s economy has reached a dead end.
 Getting out will mean more trade friction with the United States.`\
 https://nytimes.com/2024/05/11/opinion/china-economy-dead-end.html

-**A Way Back from Campus Chaos**\
+**A Failure of Leadership at American Universities**\
-`Universities have failed to strike a balance between academic freedom and free speech during this spring’s protests.`\
+`Colleges have failed to strike a balance between academic freedom and free speech during this spring’s protests.`\
 https://nytimes.com/2024/05/11/opinion/campus-protests.html